aamazeen/ThesisProject/README.md

 Users are people looking to create a stock portfolio but want the process to be automated.
-The project runs once per day around noon and cycles through all the instructions for the day.
+The project runs once per day around noon and cycles through all the instructions for the day, buying and selling stocks to readjust the portfolio.
 CSV files will store a list of current stock positions as well as a list of all transactions.

 ## Install required libraries